gunnarahlberg/elm-faq/index.md

 When you click an Elm source file in elm-reactor it compiles just that file (and any dependencies) and sends back the generated javascript which then runs and displays the full page view of the program.
 So to add any CSS you have to do it in the Elm program itself.
-Here is an example (thanks to @pmadoc):
+Here is an example (thanks to @pdamoc):

 ```elm
 import Html exposing (..)